ksreyr/TextClasifficationRedditTelegram/README.md

 ## Description
 This is a project, which try to make a text classification with Machine Learning Models, it work through a Telegram bot. there a comparison between different model in order to get the most efficient one.
-It is used to NLP for the cleaning of data.
+It is used NLP for the cleaning of data.

 This project have been created like sub project in the DataScience Course from the Bremen university.